-To ensure that your child leaves for school each day correctly dressed, without extremes of hairstyle or colour.
-No wearing of jewellery beyond that stated in the school policy.
-No excessive make-up or fake tan; inappropriate nails.
+To ensure that your child leaves for school each day correctly dressed, without: extremes of hairstyle or colour; wearing jewellery beyond that stated in the school policy; wearing excessive make-up or fake tan; inappropriate nails.

 We will not accept extreme hairstyles which tend to be in fashion as trends change.
 It is difficult to be prescriptive about this but it is worth noting that the following styles have never been acceptable:

 1. Tram lines or patterns in the hair.
 An all over grade 1 haircut, including any hairstyle that has a grade 1 cut shaved into it.

 2. Coloured streaks or shadings such as pinks, greens, purples, blues etc.

 3. Bleach used to create an obvious pattern in the hair, such as bleach used to streak down the centre of the hair, which contrasts with the rest of the hair colour.

 4. Decorative inserts such as feathers, tinsel or braids etc.

 No facial piercings of any sort (nose, eyebrow, lip, chin, tongue etc.) It is not acceptable to wear clear studs or a plaster over the piercing.